log2timeline/dftimewolf/readme.md

 ### Quick how-to

-dfTimewofl is typically ran by specifying a recipe name and any argument the recipe defines:
+dfTimewolf is typically run by specifying a recipe name and any argument the recipe defines.
+For example:

 ```
 $ dftimewolf local_plaso /tmp/path1,/tmp/path2 --incident_id 12345